kartoffels123/openmw-texture-map-optimizers/openmw-normal-map-optimizer/README.md

 4. **Run a Dry Run** to preview changes (takes only seconds, even for 10,000+ files)
 5. **Process Files** when you're ready

 **⚠ DRY RUN IS NOW MANDATORY** - The "Process Files" button is disabled until you run a dry run.
-This ensures you see what will happen and provides instant processing through analysis caching.
+This ensures you see what will happen and provides fast processing through analysis caching.

 ## About